WhoIsEv/relivedassets/README.md

 **Skidding this gets you no gain, so {    } off.**

-If you want to check out the site, head to [https://3kh0.github.io](3kh0.github.io)
+If you want to check out 3kh0's site, head to [https://3kh0.net](https://3kh0.net)

-The main repo can be found at [https://github.com/3kh0/3kh0.github.io](https://github.com/3kh0/3kh0.github.io)
+The main repo for the original 3kh0 website can be found at [https://github.com/3kh0/website-v4](https://github.com/3kh0/website-v4/)

 ## Usage (using this for your own site)